The Idea Garden

 Winner—School Prize, FigBuild 2025

 FigBuild 2025 was a country wide design competition where 250+ teams were challenged to reimagine problem-solving through a unique lens: What if you could gain any superpower to address a daily frustration, and what tool would you need to harness it effectively?
-Teams had one week to develop their concept using Figma.
+Teams had one weekend to develop their concept using Figma.
 We chose to address the pain of lost ideas through 'Thought Crystallization'—the ability to transform mental sparks into persistent, growing entities.

 Platform Figma, Adobe Illustrator, Adobe After Effects